Mariners vs. Athletics Player Props Betting Odds

 Rooker Stats

-- Rooker has collected 40 hits with seven doubles, 11 home runs and 23 walks.
-He has driven in 31 runs with one stolen base.
+- Rooker has seven doubles, 11 home runs, 23 walks and 32 RBI (40 total hits).
+He has swiped one base.

 Rooker Recent Games